 Radiation safety education is provided to healthcare professionals and other support staff working in the nuclear medicine department or with nuclear medicine patients

-- Radiation safety education for other healthcare providers helps to minimize the risk of contamination and exposure1.
+- Radiation safety education for other healthcare personnel and support staff helps to minimize the risk of contamination and exposure.1

 - The goals of radiation safety education include: